-Skin tags are quite common and they are not dangerous but most people don’t like having them.
-They can suddenly show up almost anywhere on the body but the most common places they are found are on parts of the skin that rub against clothing.
-To call them tumors might incite fear but they are completely benign.
-Here we’ll take a look at some strategies to remove skin tags at home.
+Skin tags are common and are not dangerous, but most people still don’t like having them for cosmetic reasons.
+They can suddenly show up almost anywhere on the body, but the most common places they are found are on parts of the skin that rub against clothing.
+To call them tumors might incite fear, but they are entirely benign.
+Here we’ll take a look at some natural remedies to remove skin tags at home.

-- 2 Over The Counter Products For Removing Skin Tags
+- 5 Other Products For Removing Skin Tags

-They are a totally benign and non-cancerous type of tumor that grows out from the skin.
-They are capable of showing up almost anywhere but some common places include the armpits, the upper chest area, the eyelids, around the genitals, and the neck.
-Some of these can go unnoticed for a long time but those that are in places that are very noticeable are often considered a nuisance.
+Skin tags are a benign and non-cancerous type of tumor that grows from the skin.
+They are capable of showing up almost anywhere, but some common places include the armpits, the upper chest area, the eyelids, around the genitals, and the neck.
+Some of these can go unnoticed for a long time, but those that are in very noticeable places are often considered a nuisance.

-There are times where the skin tags can suddenly fall off on their own and completely painlessly.
-If a skin tag is extremely large it might burst if it comes under a lot of pressure.
-The appearance of these tags can be irregular while others can be smooth.
-Their color is typically that of skin but some are a slightly darker brownish color.
+There are times where the skin tags can suddenly fall off naturally and completely painlessly.
+If a skin tag is substantial, it might burst if it comes under a lot of pressure.
+The appearance of these tags can be irregular or smooth.
+Their color is typically that of skin, but some are a slightly darker brownish color.

 What Causes Skin Tags?

 It isn’t yet known the exact causes of skin tags.
 What is known is that there are certain types of people that are more likely to develop them than others.
-If someone has diabetes they are more likely to get skin tags.
-As people become more and more overweight or obese then they increase their chances of this condition.
+If someone has diabetes, they are more likely to get skin tags.
+As people become more and more overweight or obese, then they also increase their chances.

-If someone in your family has skin tags then you are more likely to get them as well.
-Some doctors suggest that those who are undernourished can have these develop.
+If someone in your family has skin tags, then genetics will make you more likely to get them.
+Also, some doctors suggest that undernourishment increases the chances.
 That is likely the reason that people who are overweight and obese get them.
 It may also be why those with diabetes get them.
-It is more likely that someone who is overweight consumes foods that increase levels of insulin and that have fewer nutritional components that would nourish them better.
+It is more likely that someone who is overweight consumes foods that increase levels of insulin and that have fewer nutritional components.

-This condition is also found in those who have high blood pressure and high cholesterol.
-If someone is insulin resistant then they are more likely to develop this condition.
-All of these factors demonstrate that good nutrition and eating habits are important if someone is trying to prevent the outbreak of skin tags.
+Skin Tags are also found in those who have high blood pressure and high cholesterol.
+If someone is insulin resistant, then they are more likely to develop.
+All of these factors demonstrate that proper nutrition and eating habits are essential if someone is trying to prevent the growth of skin tags.

 Some medical professionals have concluded that when skin tags appear, the person is at a higher risk of having or developing insulin resistance.
 They may also be at risk for cardiovascular disease.
 Others are at risk of having metabolic syndrome.

-This condition is not considered to be a problem.
-Although they are a type of tumor they are completely benign.
-The one thing to be careful about is not to just cut them off with a knife or scissors because this could cause bleeding and it may leave a scar.
-There are far better ways of removing skin tags.
-It can be done by going to the doctor’s office and there are a number of ways that someone can remove the tags at home.
+Skin tags are not in themself a problem.
+Although they are a type of tumor, they are completely benign.
+The one thing to be careful about is not to just cut them off with a knife or scissors because this could cause bleeding, and it may leave a scar.
+There are far better ways of removing skin tags, whether naturally or by a doctor or at home.

 Natural Remedies For Removing Skin Tags At Home